 When Android Studio v1.1 entered the Stable channel, about 6 weeks ago, the Dev Tools team gave word that v1.2 was already well underway and that it would be based on the newly released IntelliJ 14.
 A couple of weeks later, the first preview build turned up, and it had already been upgraded to include IntelliJ 14.1, as well.
 Developers on the Canary channel have been testing and playing with the new features since early March, and now it's time to bring the goods to a larger audience.
+Android Studio v1.2 has just been released to the Beta channel with a mindboggling list of improvements.
 Read More

 December brought us many gifts, not least of which was the official release of Android Studio v1.0.
 While things have been fairly quiet for developers sticking to Stable releases, the Android Tools team has been busy with a steady stream of updates for those of us on the Canary builds.
 After two months in development, v1.1 is finally ready to roll out to the masses.
 This version is mostly dedicated to bug fixes, but there are a few features added in test builds that will feel new to users that are just now receiving the update.

 Changelog: (from the Android Studio 1.1 Beta post)

 - Support for version 1.1 of the Android Gradle plugin (now available as a release candidate)